Robert McNamara as Secretary of Defense: Systems analysis

 McNamara's institution of systems analysis as a basis for making key decisions on force requirements, weapon systems, and other matters occasioned much debate.
 Two of its main practitioners during the McNamara era, Alain C. Enthoven and K. Wayne Smith, described the concept as follows: "First, the word 'systems' indicates that every decision should be considered in as broad a context as necessary...
 The word 'analysis' emphasizes the need to reduce a complex problem to its component parts for better understanding.
 Systems analysis takes a complex problem and sorts out the tangle of significant factors so that each can be studied by the method most appropriate to it."
 Enthoven and Smith said they used mainly civilians as systems analysts because they could apply independent points of view to force planning.
 McNamara's tendency to take military advice into less account than had previous secretaries and to override military opinions contributed to his unpopularity with service leaders.
 It was also generally thought that Systems Analysis, rather than being objective, was tailored by the civilians to support decisions that McNamara had already made.

-The most notable example of systems analysis was the Planning, Programming and Budgeting System (PPBS) instituted by United States Department of Defense Comptroller Charles J. Hitch.
+The most notable example of systems analysis was the Planning, Programming and Budgeting System (PPBS) instituted by DoD Comptroller Charles J. Hitch.
 McNamara directed Hitch to analyze defense requirements systematically and produce a long-term, program-oriented defense budget.
 PPBS evolved to become the heart of the McNamara management program.
 According to Enthoven and Smith, the basic ideas of PPBS were: "the attempt to put defense program issues into a broader context and to search for explicit measures of national need and adequacy"; "consideration of military needs and costs together"; "explicit consideration of alternatives at the top decision level"; "the active use of an analytical staff at the top policymaking levels"; "a plan combining both forces and costs which projected into the future the foreseeable implications of current decisions"; and "open and explicit analysis, that is, each analysis should be made available to all interested parties, so that they can examine the calculations, data, and assumptions and retrace the steps leading to the conclusions."
 In practice, the data produced by the analysis was so large and so complex that while it was available to all interested parties, none of them could challenge the conclusions.